 In Upper School, technology integration is present in all academic disciplines.
 Our students regularly use technology to create documentaries, write music, draw, interact with their teachers and peers, communicate with prospective colleges, research topics, understand other cultures. . . the list is endless.
 We stand ready to help students explore and discover the technology that best fits their learning pattern as they transition into college.

 |Aldrich and Pollard Libraries provide learning environments rich with technology and information resources: desktop computers, laptops, e-readers, tablets, scanners, digital cameras, digital projectors, books, magazines, newspapers, electronic databases, videos and DVDs are all part of the varied collection of resources available to students and faculty. |

-In addition to many individual workstations, Aldrich houses three teaching labs that are accessible to Middle and Upper School students and faculty.
+In addition to individual workstations, Aldrich houses three teaching labs that are accessible to Middle and Upper School students and faculty.
 Pollard Library has a computer lab for Lower School students and faculty as well.
-Four additional state-of-the-art labs are located in other buildings on campus.
+Two additional state-of-the-art labs, used for classroom instruction and media arts, are located in other buildings on campus.

 |The Episcopal technology department is dedicated to maximizing our students’ futures through the development and mastery of 21st Century Skills.
 In addition to integrating technology when and where it best enhances learning, we strive to empower students to take responsibility for their own education ensuring that they will become lifelong learners.|